Diverse. Vibrant. Teeming with stories. This is Chicago. Okay?

 We want our work on stage and in our community to play a role in the necessary dialogue and change that need to occur in order to build a more just society.

-To that end, Lookingglass recommits to looking at ourselves in the looking glass.
+Lookingglass recommits to looking at ourselves in the looking glass.
 We acknowledge there are many ways we have failed.
-We are actively engaged in examining our company to determine how we can better reflect, and be a better ally, to our community.
-This comprehensive review includes every aspect of the organization — our work onstage; our work in classrooms and communities; our artistic body, board, staff, and audiences; how we think and communicate to all of our stakeholders, internal and external – all of it is ripe for re-examination.
+We have been complicit in upholding institutionalized racism and anti-blackness, at times in our art, in our process, in our organization, and we have benefited from a system that is profoundly unjust to the BIPOC community.
+We are actively engaged in examining our Company to determine how to do better.
+This comprehensive review includes every aspect of the organization — our work onstage; our work in classrooms and communities; our artistic body, Board, Staff, and audiences; how we think and communicate to all of our stakeholders, internal and external – all of it is overdue for examination.

-Discussions with our Artists, Board, and Staff have begun, and we commit to bringing an anti-racist lens and practices to our company.
+Rigorous discussions with our Ensemble, Board, and Staff have begun, and we commit to bringing an anti-racist lens and practices to our company.
+We are grateful for the incredibly comprehensive work put into the We See You White American Theatre demands and are using it to help guide our way.

 This is an opportunity for radical transformation.
-This is work that is, by definition, ongoing and never-ending, and we intend to continue down this road with the rigor, vigor, curiosity, ambition, excitement, and enthusiasm that has long marked our work.
+This is work that is, by definition, ongoing and never-ending, and we are committed to continuing down this road with the rigor, vigor, curiosity, ambition, excitement, and enthusiasm that has long marked our work.
+We will share our plan and accountability measures by the end of October, knowing that this is only the beginning of the process, not the end.

 We need the stories.
 And we need each other.
 Subscribe today!